 - Write their findings as clearly as possible

 After this critical hands-on part of the process, each intern continued to conduct screenings independently.
-However, for these early screenings, the Fuentek mentors reviewed each of the completed reports as a quality assurance step.
-They provided feedback for changes or improvements as well as any needed follow-up discussion.
+Early on, the Fuentek mentors reviewed each of the completed reports as a quality assurance step.
+Mentors provided feedback for changes or improvements as well as any needed follow-up discussion.

 What We Learned

-- When interns are first learning, have them focus on the key elements.
+- When interns are first learning, have them focus on the key elements of screenings.

 - As they become more familiar with the process, interns can focus on the more subtle but very important aspects that help them put together an effective rating and recommendation that is valuable for the TTO.

-During this training, the value of providing each intern with guidance on more than one screening was also highlighted.
-Providing interns with guidance on a variety of screening assignments as they developed their skills helped them more effectively navigate these factors as they began to work more independently.
+Our training also highlighted the value of providing guidance on more than one screening.
+Advising interns on variety of screening assignments helped them develop their skills more fully.
+They could then effectively navigate the evaluation factors as they began to work more independently.